MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/install.rst.txt

 Recommendation
 ==============

+The easiest way to download the source code is to visit the 'github repository `github repository <https://github.com/ru-rbo/caiman_matlab.git>`_.

 The most reliable installation method is to clone/download the repository and add the path to a `startup.m`_ file located in `~/Documents/MATLAB/startup.m`.

 .. code-block:: MATLAB